What is a noise nuisance?

 We will apply our professional judgement in each case based on the evidence provided, when making a decision.

 Follow the steps below to find out how we process noise complaints:

 If you're being affected by noise coming from another person’s land or house, the first step is to speak to the person making the noise and ask them whether the noise can be reduced or stopped.
 Often people aren't even aware that they're causing a problem to someone else.

-If you don’t have access to a smart phone and you're unable to download The Noise App, you'll need to complete and return a nuisance referral form by email to email@example.com, or by post to the following address:
+If you don’t have access to a smart phone and you're unable to download The Noise App, let us know and we will provide you with paper diary sheets

 Public Health and Regulatory Service

 These files may not be suitable for users of assistive technology.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format or to request the form in the post, please email email@example.com or contact us on 01884 255255.

 Paper diary sheets will then be sent to you to keep a record of instances of noise over a period of two to three weeks.